machinezone/IXWebSocket/README.md

 ```

 Here is what the HTTP client API looks like.
-Note that HTTP client support is very recent and subject to changes.

 ```
 //